vaimo/composer-patches/README.md

 patch:list magento/module-widget --status '!applied'

 ```

+Note that `--from-source` is only needed when patch target definitions are provided within a
+composer.json file.
+If patches Provided in a separate file, the only reason to use this flag
+is when `patches-file` definitions have changed.

 The main purpose of this command is to make the maintenance of already created patches and adding new
 ones as easy as possible by allowing user to test out a patch directly right after defining it without